Gavriil1/CI_PP3_BJ/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 After 10 rounds the score is
-PLAYER:2 CASINO:0
+PLAYER:8 CASINO:2
-Hello worldplayer won a game of 10 rounds
+Player won a game of 10 rounds
 PRESS ANY KEY TO PLAY.
 PRESS 0 TO SEE GAME STATS: